 Access more information about the CCRPC’s vision, mission, and overview here:

 The Animal Control Officer is responsible for enforcement of the Town Ordinance for the Control of Dogs and includes addressing dogs and complaints about dogs that: are unlicensed, are running at large, have bitten another animal or person (which may trigger a vicious dog hearing), impounding/quarantining dogs and caring for them while housed at the town garage.
 This position is an annual appointment by the Select Board and is budgeted for two ACOs with a $250 annual stipend.

-The Town of Bolton is seeking volunteers to serve as an Alternate to Bolton’s Development Review Board (DRB), a representative to the Chittenden Solid Waste District (CSWD) Board, and members of the Planning Commission, Energy Committee.
+The Town of Bolton is seeking volunteers to serve as an Alternate to Bolton’s Development Review Board (DRB), a representative to the Chittenden Solid Waste District (CSWD) Board, and members of the Conservation Commission and Energy Committee.